 Through Curriculum Information Evenings and half termly information sheets, we try to provide parents with an understanding of what the children will be learning in school and how they can help.
 In Foundation Stage and Key Stage 1 weekly information sheets are sent to parents giving specific details of what is to be covered in the next week and what parents can do to help their child.
 Activities at home might include discussion, reading, collecting materials for activities or using bath time for experiments about the capacity of containers.
 From the spring term of Year 1 and in Year 2 spellings to be learnt and homework activities are also detailed on weekly information sheets.

 Suggestions about how to help with reading is included for each year group in Curriculum Evenings each September and at the annual Reading Information Evening.
 Notes for parents about how to help with reading are also included in reading diaries.
+Following consultation with parents, the school offers an information evening for parents in the spring and summer term providing opportunities for learning more about other subjects.
+Previous information evenings have included Maths, Science, Internet Safety, Modern Foreign Languages and Writing.
 Parents are always welcome to approach teachers if they have any concerns or would like additional information.

 Much of what begins in the Foundation Stage and Key Stage 1 continues in Key Stage 2.
-The weekly information sheets are replaced by a Homework Diary which children complete in class as homework is given out.
-The diary notes activities, trips and key information for the class.
-Parents and teachers are able to have a dialogue either face to face or through the diary.
+The weekly information sheets are replaced by a Home School Books which children complete in class as homework is given out.
+The Home School Book notes activities, trips and key information for the class.
+Parents and teachers are able to have a dialogue either face to face or through the Home School Book.
 As before, websites, games and activities are suggested to parents and materials for games provided if appropriate.
 Use of games, websites and activities leads to children feeling empowered about their own learning and they eagerly get involved in extending their learning through additional opportunities within the classroom and outside it.

 Fortnightly Newsletters provide details about activities and events in school and beyond.
 Information about websites which support learning for a range of age groups is also included in Newsletters.